 The Department has sponsored a family medicine residency based at University Hospital in Portland since 1971.
-This program now has ten positions in each of the three years of training and attracts a large and diverse pool of applicants from across the United States.
+This program now has 12 positions in each of the three years of training and attracts a large and diverse pool of applicants from across the United States.
 Two major foci of training for the residency are comprehensive clinical skills and advanced medical leadership.
 The program requires two months of training in a frontier rural community in eastern Oregon for all of its residents.
-Beginning in 2012, this residency will be expanded to a four-year curriculum focused on full service family medicine training in patient-centered medical homes.
+Beginning in 2012, this residency was expanded to a four-year curriculum focused on full-service family medicine training in patient-centered medical homes.

 The Department also sponsors a combined Family Medicine/Preventive Medicine Residency in partnership with the Department of Preventive Medicine and Public Health at OHSU.
 There are two positions in each of the four years of this program, which leads to eligibility for board certification in both family medicine and preventive medicine as well as the course work necessary for the Master of Public Health degree.